Ayush-iitkgp/Ayush-iitkgp.github.io/posts/one-class-classification-algorithms.md

 .. type: text
 -->

-In my [previous blog entry](/posts/when-does-traditional-classification-algorithm-fail/), I have put forth a case for when the traditional classification algorithms do not perform well i.e. when the training data has reasonable level of balance between the various classes.
+In my [previous blog entry](/posts/when-does-traditional-classification-algorithm-fail/), I have put forth a case for when the traditional classification algorithms do not perform well i.e. when the training data has reasonable level of imbalance between the various classes.
 The [problem statement](https://drive.google.com/file/d/0B2oOdWdSJWa1NF8ySXhvR1ZvODA/view?usp=sharing) that I was trying to solve had a similar problem of the skewed distribution of the training data. **The power company had only created the database of fraudulent customers**.

 As I mentioned in my previous blog post, there are 2 methods to tackle the case when we have data from only one class: